kurniawano/ictpsp.github.io/_Notes/Basic_Data_Types.md

 SyntaxError: invalid syntax
 ```

-The reason that the syntax is invalid is because Python finds a closing quotes for the string literal just before `World, Hello'`.
-Python interpret the `string` data to be: `'Yoda spoke, '`.
-Python does not understand how to interpret the subsequent characters in `World, Hello'` because there is no operator in between the two tokens of a string `'Yoda spoke, '` and a symbol `World`.
-Notice that Python does not interpret `World` as a `string` data because it does not have an opening quotes.
-Therefore, Python try to interpret `World` as a symbol or names instead.
+The reason that the syntax is invalid is because Python finds a closing quote for the string literal just before 'World, Hello'.
+Python interprets the string data to be: 'Yoda spoke, '.
+Python does not understand how to interpret the subsequent characters in 'World, Hello' because there is no operator in between the two tokens of a string 'Yoda spoke, ' and a symbol World.
+Notice that Python does not interpret World as a string data because it does not have an opening quote.
+Therefore, Python tries to interpret World as a symbol or name instead.

 But how about the triple quotes?
-What is it used for?
-Python allows you to create multi-line string data using the triple quotes strings.
+What are they used for?
+Python allows you to create multi-line string data using triple-quoted strings.
 For example,
 ```python
 """Hello,
 World!"""